-Romania mining: Eldorado Gold halted by court decision & NGO claim16.
-August 2016. / Mining
+Romania mining: Eldorado Gold halted by court decision & NGO claim, Mining

 Eldorado Gold holds four additional mining perimeters in the close vicinity of Certej mining project: Băiţa-Crăciuneşti, Certej Nord, Troiţa Piţiguş and Mireş.
 From a topographic point of view all these perimeters are perfectly adjacent, as shown by the perimeters’ map, and their cumulated surfaces of 4,865 hectares is two times larger than the Roşia Montană lease, totalling 2,388 hectares.
 Nevertheless no cumulative environmental impact assessment has been performed for all the exploitation stages mentioned above, this although the Ministry of Environment was notified about on this requirement.